scparedes/reading-plan-generator/README.md

 ## Why?
 I created this app because I've experience incredible success with an N-day reading strategy for years.
 With plans like these, I've been able to tackle seemingly impossible reads but reading one day at time consistently over a long period of time.
 Textbooks, religious texts, even encyclopedia's become reasonable to consume in their entirety when you use an N-day reading plan.
 My personal preference is a frequency of 5 days per week (5-day reading plan).

-Also, I've developed in Python2.7 for years but have yet to develop anything in Python 3, so this was a good exercise to get some practice.
+Also, I've developed in Python2.7 for years but have yet to develop anything in Python 3, so this was a good exercise to receive some Python3 exposure.